usnistgov/MDCS/docs/mdcs-2.0-install-pypi.md

 * To apply the given PyPI process to a Linux environment to get a basic installation going, there are only slight modifications to should be performed.
 * Specific differences you should be aware of when installing on Linux or Mac are as follows:

-  1. **Suppporting Utilities:** The specific supporting utilities that are downloaded (i.e., redis, celery, mongo) - the install links for all those point to generic locations where you should just choose the ones appropriate to your platform.
+  1. **Supporting Utilities:** The specific supporting utilities that are downloaded (i.e., redis, celery, mongo) - the install links for all those point to generic locations where you should just choose the ones appropriate to your platform.

   2. **Virtual Environment:** The specific python virtual environment may be varied, but it doesn't have to be.
      1. That is, you can install `Anaconda` on Windows, Linux or Mac.
 So, those commands should remain identical.